oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The scope of this specification is limited to first-party applications.
 Please review the entirety of {{security-considerations}}, and when more than one first-party application is supported, {{multiple-applications}}.

-While this draft provides the framework for a native OAuth experience, each implementation will need to define the specific behavior that it expects from OAuth clients interacting with the authorization server.
-While this lack of clearly defining the details would typically lead to less interoperability, it is acceptable in this case since we intend this specification to be deployed in a tightly coupled environment since it is only applicable to first-party applications.
+This draft defines the overall framework for delivering a native OAuth user authentication experience.
+The precise client–server interactions used to authenticate the user (e.g., prompts, challenges, and step sequencing) are intentionally left to individual deployments and are out of scope for this specification.
+Future profiles may standardize specific interaction patterns.

 ## User Experience Considerations